visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 file a product development issue as discussed at the end of the preceding section.

-If the work required to resolve a customer response incident is either not known or not believed to be a *low-hanging-fruit* type task, the primary should search the issue system to see if this is a known issue and, if so, add additional information to that known issue about this new customer response incident (and perhaps remove the *reviewed* tag from the issue to cause the issue to be re-reviewed at the next VisIt_ project meeting) or submit a *new* issue to the main repository issues.
+If the work required to resolve a customer response incident is either not known or not believed to be a *low-hanging-fruit* type task, the **Primary** should search the issue system to see if this is a known issue and, if so, add additional information to that known issue about this new **Customer Response** incident (and perhaps remove the *reviewed* tag from the issue to cause the issue to be re-reviewed at the next VisIt_ project meeting) or submit a *new* issue to the product development issue tracker.
+Such action then *resolves* the original **Customer Response** issue.

 Special Considerations for Classified Computing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~